leaf-node/sourceflow.dev/about/legal/index.md

 ### Trademarks of third-parties

-This site may nominatively reference the names or logos of third party software, which are trademarked by their respective owners.
-The creators of this site and its software are not endorsed by, nor affiliated with, owners of third party software.
+This site, and its linked apps, source code, and documentation may nominatively reference the names or logos of third party software, which are trademarked by their respective owners.
+This site, its linked apps, source code, documentation, and its owners are not endorsed by, nor affiliated with, owners of third party software.